zhevron/gqlgen-opentelemetry/README.md

 `IncludeVariables`: Whether to include variables and their values in the trace span attributes.
 (Default: `false`)

 `Tracer`: The OTEL tracer to use.
-If none is provided, a no-op tracer will be used.
+If none is provided, the global OTEL tracer provider will be used.